yaoyongxin/qucochemistry/README.rst

 On Windows just execute :code:`qvm -S` and :code:`quilc -S` commands in two separate cmd terminals.

-For more details on how to use the library, several tutorials on Jupyter notebook are available `here <https://github.com/qu-co/qucochemistry/tree/master/examples/>`__ .
-Dynamic interaction via MyBinder can be accessed `here <https://mybinder.org/v2/gh/qu-co/qucochemistry/master>`__ .
+For more details on how to use the library, several tutorials on Jupyter notebook are available `here <https://github.com/qu-co/qucochemistry/tree/master/examples/>`__.
 To be able run end-to-end programs, you should install PySCF and OpenFermion-PySCF as additional dependencies with pip:

 .. code-block:: bash